Richardson Electronics (NASDAQ:RELL) Coverage Initiated by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Richardson Electronics (NASDAQ:RELL – Get Rating) in a research note issued to investors on Thursday.
-The firm issued a buy rating on the technology company’s stock.
+StockNews.com began coverage on shares of Richardson Electronics (NASDAQ:RELL – Get Rating) in a report released on Thursday morning.
+The brokerage issued a buy rating on the technology company’s stock.

-Richardson Electronics (NASDAQ:RELL – Get Rating) last released its earnings results on Wednesday, January 5th.
-The technology company reported $0.30 EPS for the quarter.
+Richardson Electronics (NASDAQ:RELL – Get Rating) last released its quarterly earnings results on Wednesday, January 5th.
+The technology company reported $0.30 earnings per share for the quarter.
 The company had revenue of $53.98 million during the quarter.
-Richardson Electronics had a net margin of 4.36% and a return on equity of 8.56%.
+Richardson Electronics had a return on equity of 8.56% and a net margin of 4.36%.

-In other Richardson Electronics news, CFO Robert J. Ben sold 5,000 shares of Richardson Electronics stock in a transaction that occurred on Tuesday, January 11th.
-The shares were sold at an average price of $15.08, for a total transaction of $75,400.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Insiders own 37.28% of the company’s stock.
+In related news, CFO Robert J. Ben sold 5,000 shares of the company’s stock in a transaction dated Tuesday, January 11th.
+The stock was sold at an average price of $15.08, for a total value of $75,400.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Corporate insiders own 37.28% of the company’s stock.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
-Dimensional Fund Advisors LP lifted its stake in Richardson Electronics by 0.9% during the 4th quarter.
-Dimensional Fund Advisors LP now owns 860,748 shares of the technology company’s stock valued at $11,637,000 after acquiring an additional 7,473 shares during the period.
-BlackRock Inc. lifted its stake in shares of Richardson Electronics by 9.4% in the 3rd quarter.
-BlackRock Inc. now owns 272,198 shares of the technology company’s stock valued at $2,638,000 after purchasing an additional 23,379 shares during the period.
-Hillsdale Investment Management Inc. lifted its stake in shares of Richardson Electronics by 121.5% in the 4th quarter.
-Hillsdale Investment Management Inc. now owns 228,510 shares of the technology company’s stock valued at $3,089,000 after purchasing an additional 125,367 shares during the period.
-Essex Investment Management Co.
-LLC lifted its stake in shares of Richardson Electronics by 25.3% in the 4th quarter.
-Essex Investment Management Co.
-LLC now owns 108,690 shares of the technology company’s stock valued at $1,469,000 after purchasing an additional 21,980 shares during the period.
-Finally, Geode Capital Management LLC lifted its stake in shares of Richardson Electronics by 3.0% in the 4th quarter.
-Geode Capital Management LLC now owns 90,195 shares of the technology company’s stock valued at $1,219,000 after purchasing an additional 2,595 shares during the period.
-Institutional investors and hedge funds own 42.03% of the company’s stock.
+Large investors have recently bought and sold shares of the business.
+Hillsdale Investment Management Inc. purchased a new stake in Richardson Electronics during the 3rd quarter worth approximately $1,000,000.
+BlackRock Inc. increased its stake in Richardson Electronics by 9.4% during the 3rd quarter.
+BlackRock Inc. now owns 272,198 shares of the technology company’s stock worth $2,638,000 after buying an additional 23,379 shares in the last quarter.
+ARS Investment Partners LLC increased its stake in Richardson Electronics by 100.1% during the 3rd quarter.
+ARS Investment Partners LLC now owns 72,459 shares of the technology company’s stock worth $702,000 after buying an additional 36,251 shares in the last quarter.
+O Shaughnessy Asset Management LLC increased its stake in Richardson Electronics by 4.0% during the 3rd quarter.
+O Shaughnessy Asset Management LLC now owns 62,016 shares of the technology company’s stock worth $601,000 after buying an additional 2,384 shares in the last quarter.
+Finally, Ritholtz Wealth Management increased its stake in Richardson Electronics by 22.0% during the 4th quarter.
+Ritholtz Wealth Management now owns 25,203 shares of the technology company’s stock worth $341,000 after buying an additional 4,549 shares in the last quarter.
+Institutional investors own 42.03% of the company’s stock.

 Richardson Electronics Company Profile (Get Rating)